 The biggest downer is the frequency of updates for your tracked keywords’ SERP rankings.

 At best you’ll get updates every 3 days on the agency plan, which is a whopping $999 per month.

 We use SERanking to monitor how our target keywords are performing in Google’s SERPs daily.
-Are there any unwelcome drops we need to investigate or increases thanks to changes we’ve made?
+Are there any unwelcome drops we need to investigate or are there are increases thanks to changes we’ve made?

-Getting set up is very easy and the interface is really clean and easy to use.
+Getting set up is easy, and the interface is clean and easy to use.

 It also comes with website audit, backlink checker and social media management tools, but we don’t use those.

 It’s always good to get second opinion, so sometimes we make use of SEMrush, AnswerThePublic, and AlsoAsked.
 These all present results in different ways – for example, some of these concentrate on questions – but they can help to widen your scope.

 Schema markup tools